Healthy Zucchini Bread

-- If your zucchini is really wet, press it slightly to remove some of the water.
+- Wrap the zucchini shreds in a clean dishcloth or papertowels.
+Squeeze it gently to remove some of the water.
 You should end up with 1 cup of loosely packed shredded zucchini.

 - Combine the zucchini with the coconut oil, maple syrup, egg, yogurt, and vanilla.

 - Stir in the flour, baking powder, baking soda, salt, and cinnamon.